A Hospice Chaplain's Field Guide to Caregiving

 NOW THAT MY MOTHER IS DEAD AND OUR ELEVEN-YEAR CARETAKING house-of-cards has collapsed, I am seeing things differently.
 I am breathing for me but also for the “us” of that bond, perhaps only until I figure out what is dead and what wants to live in this “good-daughter-in-mourning” that I have become.
 If you’re still breathing, this is your season, too.
 Breathe it in.
 Breath is your first music.
 Listen.

-Help is a breath of fresh air and appreciated:
+Help is a breath of fresh air and appreciated.
+Will you help me?

 Rev. EM